azamd/PROJET-SDL/README.md

-# CyberPunk 2D Game Project (2019)
+# CYBERPUNK 2D Game Project (2019)

-Le projet demandé est un jeu 2D sur ubuntu avec la bibliothèque SDL1.2 (image,vidéo,ttf,mix,..)
+The project concept is a 2D videogame developed on Ubuntu using SDL1.2 library (image,video,ttf,mix...)

-# Eternal Stones
+# THE ETERNAL STONES

-Le jeu est composé d'un Menu + 3 Stages
+The game is composed of a main menu and 3 levels.

-# Idée du jeu
+# Idea Of The Game

-Un aventurier va faire 3 stages.
+A knight passes 3 levels

-Chaque stage dans un endroit different
+Every level exists in a different place

-Dans chaque stage ,l'aventurier va rencontre des ennemies et resoudre des enigmes.
+In every single level, the knight will face enemies and will solve puzzles & riddles.

-Il y a des points de vies, 'Gems' a ramasser ..
+and he will search for the gemstones.

 # How To run